netlight-johannadagfalk/goclimate/README.md

 ##### Language in React

 Language files (.yml) are reached in react by reaching and loading the file through its path, and package it to a json object.
 Each specific language code is reached by using I18n.locale[0..-1] that returns e.g. ‘en’.
 Se example below.
 The object ‘text’ can then be reached from within the react component by parsing the json object.
+The object is then made global through useContext.
 ```
  <%= react_component 'Container',
    text: YAML.load_file('config/locales/' + I18n.locale[0..-1] + '.yml')[I18n.locale[0..-1]].to_json,
  %>
 ```